mwibrow/vlnm/docs/source/normalizers/quickstart.rst

     norm_df.to_csv('normalized.csv', index=False)

-(Note that ``index=False`` is added to avoid the row numbers saved to the file, along witht the normalized data.)
+(Note that ``index=False`` is added to avoid the row numbers saved to the file, along with the normalized data).